 So, what happens after you give back the carried emotion?
 Typically, it pops up again and again in different iterations, and you do the visualization again and again, until one day you realize that the inner voice or vision is changing for good.
 You find you are more consistently hearing your own voice and having access to your own emotions.
 And your automatic feedback loop is serving you to (re)create your self-chosen identity, moment by moment.

 We are each responsible as adults for our own emotional maturity.
 We cannot continue to carry the emotional weight of others from our past and at the same time have full access to our mind, body, energy, and life decisions.
 When we take responsibility for our own emotional life, we no longer need to push our emotional overwhelm onto others (often our children), and we break the cycle of passing down carried emotions generation after generation.

 With practice, we gain conscious control over the automatic feedback loops which once created ongoing pain and frustration.
 Life is lived consciously, in the moment, uniquely through our own subjective feelings, and how we “construct” our mind becomes much more a matter of choice and intention than ever before!
 We begin, consciously, to create our own reality.

-(For more information on carried emotions, see the work of therapist Pia Mellody.
-This article was adapted from her Eight Basic Emotions Chart.)
+For more information on carried emotions, see the work of therapist Pia Mellody.
+This article was adapted from her Eight Basic Emotions Chart.

-Jennifer is the founder of InterGifted and is a mentor and coach for gifted people.
-She specializes in mentoring and coaching highly, exceptionally and profoundly gifted adults.
-She also provides training and mentoring for gifted coaches and writes extensively on giftedness and self-development.
-You can find her articles here on IG's blog and on her own blog at Rediscovering Yourself.
-She is happy to consult with you or connect you to our coaches in InterGifted's Coaching Network.
-Feel free to reach out!
+Jennifer is the founder of InterGifted and is a psychologist, coach and mentor who specializes in providing training and mentoring for gifted coaches and other helping professionals who support the gifted; in performing giftedness assessments; and in mentoring profoundly gifted adults.
+She writes extensively on giftedness and self-development and you can find her articles here on InterGifted’s blog and on her own blog at Rediscovering Yourself.
+She is based in Switzerland and works with gifted adults throughout the world.
+You can learn more about her here, and feel free to reach out!